awslabs/multi-model-server/docs/mms_on_fargate.md

 Now that you are `done-done-done` with the Load Balancer creation, lets move onto creating our Serverless inference service.

-## Create an ECS Service from the ECS Task Definitions
+## Creating an ECS Service to launch our AWS Fargate task

 1. Go to Elastic Container Service → Task Definitions and select the task definitions name.
 Click on actions and select create service.